iterative/dvc.org/content/blog/2021-11-17-exp-versioning.md

 The pipeline has a single `default` stage, but more stages can be added.

+With an experiment tracking dashboard, you see all your experiments, and you may sort, label, and filter to help keep them organized.
+With experiment versioning, your code and experiments stay connected, and you have more flexibility in how you organize and share them.

+For example, you may try an experiment in a new Git branch.
+If something goes wrong or the results are uninspiring, you may not push the branch, in which case it doesn't get shared, reducing unnecessary clutter and cleanup that you might encounter in an experiment tracking database and dashboard.

+If the experiment instead looks interesting, you can push it along with your code so that they stay in sync and are shared with the same people, and it's already organized using your existing branch name.
+You can keep iterating on that branch, start a new one if an experiment diverges too much, or merge into your main branch to make it your primary model.

 # Benefits of DVC

 Of course, you could do all this yourself in Git.
 Since we have established that